jiripospisil/jpospisil.com/source/2014-06-16-the-definitive-guide-to-arel-the-sql-manager-for-ruby.html.markdown

 Notice we passed `ActiveRecord::Base` to the `Arel::Table`'s constructor.
 We could have also set it globally via `Arel::Table.engine=`.
-With all that in place, we finally we have our precious SQL query.
+With all that in place, we finally have our precious SQL query.

 The interesting thing is the collaboration between Arel and ActiveRecord.
 Arel is technically independent from ActiveRecord but it needs to get the database